mSourire/db-gem/README.md

 #on basis of table schemas.
 The agreement is that a table name must be given
 #in lower case and represent a plural noun; the name of a corresponding class
 #must be a singular capitilized noun.
 So, having a table called "persons",
-#it's possible to define related to it class like this:
+#it's possible to define related to it class just like this:

 class Person < Record
   scope :women, -> { where sex: "f" }